LONDON COURSE OFFERINGS

 In addition to its semester offerings in London, Eckerd College regularly sponsors semester programs at its Latin America Study Center and at Xiamen University in China.

 The Latin America Study Center focuses on the Andean Region of South America at a site of the faculty director's choosing.
-Coursework consists of two courses in intensive Spanish and two courses with general education designations.

 At the China Study Center students enroll in a Chinese language course and courses in the areas of history, religion and culture, and economics.

 Opportunities to study overseas for a semester or year at over 100 institutions throughout the world.
 Fees are aid to Eckerd College, and all scholarships, loans and grants, with the exception of work study, apply as if on campus.

 Semester at the University of La Rochelle.
 Courses taught in French in a variety of disciplines.
 Summer, semester and academic year programs in Aix-en-Provence and Avignon through the Institute for American Universities.
 Instruction in English and French in the humanities, arts and social sciences.

 Semester at Hong Kong Baptist University.
 Full range of courses.
 All majors.
 Instruction in English.
 No language prerequisite.

 Full-year or semester exchange opportunities at Kansai Gaidai (Osaka) or Nanzan University (Nagoya).
 Instruction in English.
 Focus on Japanese and Asian area studies.